-Infusionsoft by Keap allows you to import contacts, companies, tags, products, and subscriptions.
-The most common import type is a contact import.
+With Infusionsoft by Keap you can import contacts, companies, tags, products, and subscriptions.
+The most common import is contacts.
 The process for each type of import is almost identical.
-Before you import, make sure that your data is in csv (comma delimited) file format and that they have been properly prepared.

 - Or CRM > Contacts and then select Import Contacts from the Contacts menu.

 - Select Contacts and click Go.

 - Click on Browse to select a csv file from your computer.

 - If you previously imported a similar file and chose to "Save the Import", you can choose this option and it will load the same field matching rules so you don't have to match the fields a second time.
 This can save you a lot of time if you are frequently importing CSV files from another system.
 A "Saved Import" is just a saved set of matching rules from a previous import.
 In the example below, a saved import for importing Act!
 CSVs has been saved from a previous import.